0xbe1/tvl.sh/README.md

-# Compound TVL
+# TVL.sh

-A script that computes TVL for Compound and its forks.
+A hub of scripts that computes TVL for various protocols.

 Install dependencies.